RzaAsadov/RzaAsadov/README.md

 -  Hi, I’m Rza Asadov

 -  I’m very interested in development of Scalable and Hi-tech  software.
-Currently me learning and working on big data technology stack.
+Currently i am learning and working on big data technology stack.

 -  I’m looking to collaborate on own platform which makes backend development much easie.